pepabo/facade/README.md

-# facade
+# façade

-This library provides a git-like sub command feature.
+This library adds a git-like sub command feature into your command with just one line.

 ## Usage